thekavitadas/thekavitadas/README.md

 ## 🔥 What I'm Working On

 - 💎 **GoldClub**: Building GoldClub - a cutting-edge B2B Jewellery SUPERAPP.
 Our team is really excited about empowering unorganised jewellery retailers to go digital seamlessly.
 It's an innovative eCommerce platform with 50,000+ jewellery designs, dynamic pricing for gold rates, and custom themes.
 It's been an incredible journey helping retailers unlock growth in the digital space.
-I manage GoldClub tech and all engineers.
+I manage GoldClub tech.

 - 🎯 **everydaystylo**: Personal stylist app for busy women (side project)
 - 📱 Building user-centric mobile applications